 |Friday the vehicle was stripped down removing the doors, windscreen, steering wheel, most of the dash, headlining – this was a huge job in itself but that’s not where Friday ended.
 The removal of the suspension arms from the vehicle showed the issue with rubber bushes, cracked and loose quick work was made of removing all the bushes with 1 exception; front arm bushes saved for a removal and fitting demonstration the following day.
 The fitting of the new Polybush kit took no time at all as the suspension was transformed on the vehicle.
 The old bulkhead was then lifted out and a well-deserved break was had ready to start the weekends other jobs.|

 Saturday was an early start, as the Manic Mechanics set to work putting the new bulkhead into place, fixing it in with new fittings.
 Next, the transfer box was put on and the drive train re-connected.
-A demonstration of bush removal and Polybush fitment drew quite the crowd even through the sound of a monster truck jumping cars just outside.
+A demonstration of bush removal and Polybush fitment drew quite the crowd even though the sound of a monster truck jumping cars just outside.
 Gary showed the crowd how he removed OE rubber bushes when he didn’t have

-a press, and when it came time to put the Polybushes in place and the question of how easy they were to fit he simply handed the bush half to a member of the public to fit and held the arm as the bushes were fitted within a minut
+a press, and when it came time to put the Polybushes in place and the question of how easy they were to fit he simply handed the bush half to a member of the public to fit and held the arm as the bushes were fitted within a minute